monmima/main-aide-memoire/laravel/vuejs.md

         laravel new todolist

-1. Prepare your database.
-Use the database.md part of this aide-mémoire if needed.
+1. Prepare a database if you don't have one yet.
+The **database.md** part of this tutorial will provide you with more details about this step.
+You will also have to change your [root folder]/.env file.
 1. Create your controller, migration and model using the following command.
 The --resource flag prepares the methods inside of your controller.

         php artisan make:model Item -mc --resource

-1. Create a database file if you don't have one yet.
-The **database.md** part of this tutorial will provide you with more details about this step.
-You will also have to change your root/.env file.
-1. Go to your new migration file.
+1. Go to  app/database/migrations/[new-migration-file].
 1. The up() method should look like this:

         public function up()